Kardbord/Kard-bot/README.md

 ```

 In order to authenticate with Discord, Kard-bot looks for the `DISCORD_BOT_TOKEN` environment variable.
 It is recommended to place that variable in a `.env` file at the root of the project.
+Note that existing
+environment variables take precedence over anything in the `.env` file.

 ```shell
 DISCORD_BOT_TOKEN="Your bot token here"